-17. Facility to grant loan in rupees to NRI/ PIO close relative under the Scheme Resident individual is permitted to lend to a Non-resident Indian (NRI)/ Person of Indian Origin (PIO) close relative ['relative' as defined in Section 6 of the Indian Companies Act, 1956] by way of crossed cheque/ electronic transfer subject to the following conditions:
+17. Facility to grant loan in rupees to NRI/ PIO close relative under the Scheme Resident individual is permitted to lend to a Non-Resident in India (NRI)/ Person of Indian Origin (PIO) close relative ['relative' as defined in Section 6 of the in Indian Companies Act, 1956] by way of crossed cheque/ electronic transfer subject to the following conditions:

 Explanation: For the purpose of item (c) above, real estate business shall not include development of townships, construction of residential/ commercial premises, roads or bridges.